-“My employee Jack has Asperger’s and recently underwent a workplace assessment with Access to Work.
+“My employee Jack is autistic and recently underwent a workplace assessment with Access to Work.
 The assessor has recommended some workplace strategy coaching.
 What exactly is strategy coaching and how can it help my employee overcome their challenges”.

 What is strategy coaching and how can it help my neurodiverse employee?

 Jack is a 35-year-old male welfare advisor working in an advisory centre.
 He works 9-5 and is desk based and customer-facing.
 He sees anything up to 20 customers a day for 20-minute appointments and upward of 75 people a week.

 Jack’s role requires him to interview customers, write up notes, process agreements, verify documents and conduct internet research.